Woman apologizes for her role in sex assault of girl advertised on Craigslist

 A Kitchener woman has apologized for her role in the sexual assault of a seven-year-old girl who was advertised online.

-Sonya Lucas, one of three adults convicted in sexual offences against the young girl, pleaded guilty in June to sexual interference, making child pornography, and possessing child pornography.
+Sonya Lucas, one of three adults convicted in connection with sexual offences against the young girl, pleaded guilty in June to sexual interference, making child pornography, and possessing child pornography.

 During the trial, court heard that Lucas, 49, who was working as an escort at the time, accompanied a Waterloo man named Rui DaSilva to the girl’s home in Hamilton, Ont. a year and a half ago.
 DaSilva had responded to an online ad on Craigslist advertising sex with a child.
 It was posted by the boyfriend of the girl’s mother.